sahildshah1/minimal-mistakes/_posts/2019-01-08-datacamp_sql.md

 - A query is a request for data from a database table.
 Select data from a table using a SELECT statement.
 Select all the unique values from a column, you can use the DISTINCT keyword.

-- COUNT(*): number of rows in the table, e.g. COUNT(birthdate): *number of non-missing values*, e.g. COUNT(DISTINCT birthdate): number of distinct values in the column
+- COUNT(*): number of rows in the table, e.g. COUNT(birthdate): **number of non-missing values**, e.g. COUNT(DISTINCT birthdate): number of distinct values in the column

 ### Filtering rows

-- WHERE keyword allows you to filter based on both text and numeric values in a table. *PostgreSQL uses single ‘‘  not double ““ *
+- WHERE keyword allows you to filter based on both text and numeric values in a table. **PostgreSQL uses single ‘‘  not double ““**

-- BETWEEN keyword provides a useful shorthand for filtering values within a specified range. e.g. WHERE release_year BETWEEN 1990 AND 2000. *BETWEEN is inclusive*
+- BETWEEN keyword provides a useful shorthand for filtering values within a specified range. e.g. WHERE release_year BETWEEN 1990 AND 2000. **BETWEEN is inclusive**

 -  IN operator allows you to specify multiple values in a WHERE clause. e.g.
 WHERE age IN (2, 4, 6, 8, 10); WHERE release_year NOT IN (2015)

-- the LIKE operator can be used in a WHERE clause to search for a pattern in a column. ** % wildcard will match zero, one, or many characters in text.*
-* The _ wildcard will match a single character*  e.g. title LIKE 'A%'
+- the LIKE operator can be used in a WHERE clause to search for a pattern in a column. **% wildcard will match zero, one, or many characters in text.The _ wildcard will match a single character**  e.g. title LIKE 'A%'

 ### Aggregate functions